Tore-tto/faucet-testnet/README.md

 ```
 >FOR JSON

-`After build the faucet if you need to print the json in termianl means just add`
+`After build the faucet if you need to print the json in terminal means just add`

 `./testnetfaucet --json` | `./testnetfaucet -json`